MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

     - **File types to scan**: Keep the file types for **Exclude**
     - **Default owner**: Keep the default of **Scanner Account**

-6. Now that the profile is created and saved, you're ready to specify the data stores to be scanned.
+6. Now that the profile is created and saved, you're ready to return to the **Configure repositories** option to specify the data stores to be scanned.
 You can specify local folders, UNC paths, and SharePoint Server URLs for SharePoint sites and libraries.

     SharePoint Server 2016 and SharePoint Server 2013 are supported for SharePoint.
 SharePoint Server 2010 is also supported when you have [extended support for this version of SharePoint](https://support.microsoft.com/lifecycle/search?alpha=SharePoint%20Server%202010).